 The door opened into a large foyer that lead straight through to the back of the house.
 A small dining table and chairs in front of French doors looked out onto a huge garden.
-“You wouldn’t think there’d be enough light with all these pine trees,” Chloe mused.
+“You wouldn’t think there would be enough light with all these pine trees,” Chloe mused.

 Ginger meowed.
 “Okay, we’ll get you situated, then I’ll explore the rest of the house.
 I even brought your food with me.”
 She set down her purse and took out a can of cat food, then picked up the carrier and carried it up the stairway to the left.
 “One of the bedrooms should do nicely.”